-If your young adult child is struggling to stay organized and focused, he may wonder, “Do I have
+A young adult who struggling to stay organized and focused may wonder, “Do I have

 It’s common for ADHD not to be diagnosed until after high school.
 (Journalist

-Lisa Ling is a famous example.)
+is a famous example.)
 That’s especially true for kids who did well in school and who are not hyperactive.
 Kids often find ways to work around challenges, allowing them to do well or “get by” in high school.
-But later in life, the demands of living independently, having a job or dealing with family responsibilities can make it harder to stay organized and remain focused.
+But later in life, the demands of living independently, having a job, or dealing with family responsibilities can make it harder to stay organized and remain focused.